nonchalantroy/kod/books/Systematic_Trading/pysystemtrade/docs/userguide.md

 The standard accounting class includes several useful methods:

-- `portfolio`: works out the p&l for the whole system
+- `portfolio`: works out the p&l for the whole system (returns accountCurve)
-- `pandl_for_instrument`: the contribution of a particular instrument to the p&l
+- `pandl_for_instrument`: the contribution of a particular instrument to the p&l (returns accountCurve)
-- `pandl_for_subsystem`: work out how an instrument has done in isolation
+- `pandl_for_subsystem`: work out how an instrument has done in isolation (returns accountCurve)
 - `pandl_across_subsystems`: group together all subsystem p&l (not the same as portfolio!
-Instrument weights aren't used)
+Instrument weights aren't used)  (returns accountCurveGroup)
-- `pandl_for_trading_rule`: how a trading rule has done agggregated over all instruments, using instrument weights and IDM to weight.
+- `pandl_for_trading_rule`: how a trading rule has done agggregated over all instruments (returns accountCurveGroup)
+- `pandl_for_trading_rule_weighted`: how a trading rule has done over all instruments as a proportion of total capital  (returns accountCurveGroup)
-- `pandl_for_trading_rule_unweighted`: how a trading rule has done over all instruments, unweighted
+- `pandl_for_trading_rule_unweighted`: how a trading rule has done over all instruments, unweighted  (returns accountCurveGroup)
+- `pandl_for_all_trading_rules`: how all trading rules have done over all instruments (returns nested accountCurveGroup)
+- `pandl_for_all_trading_rules_unweighted`: how all trading rules have done over all instruments, unweighted (returns nested accountCurveGroup)
-- `pandl_for_instrument_rules`: how all trading rules have done for a particular instrument
+- `pandl_for_instrument_rules`: how all trading rules have done for a particular instrument  (returns accountCurveGroup)
-- `pandl_for_instrument_rules_unweighted`: how all trading rules have done for one instrument, unweighted
+- `pandl_for_instrument_rules_unweighted`: how all trading rules have done for one instrument, unweighted (returns accountCurveGroup)
-- `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument
+- `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument (returns accountCurve)
+- `pandl_for_instrument_forecast_weighted`: work out how well a particular trading rule variation has done with a particular instrument as a proportion of total capital (returns accountCurve)

 (Note that [buffered](#buffer) positions are only used at the final portfolio stage; the positions for forecasts and subsystems are not buffered.
 So their trading costs may be a little overstated).